damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 $ sudo damo start "../masim/masim ../masim/configs/stairs.cfg"
 ```

-Then, users can collect and show the snapshot in vairous visualization styles,
+Then, users can collect and show the snapshot in various visualization styles,
 using `damo report access`, like below.

 ```